yosbelms/getjs/readme.md

 ## With Aryn

-* Your application will be composed by lightweight proccesses which comunicates by passing messages through channels.
+* Your application will be composed of lightweight proccesses which comunicate by passing messages through channels.
-* Your will take advantage of the javascript asynchronicity by writting synchronic code.
+* You will be able to take advantage of the JavaScript asynchronicity by writing synchronic code.
-* You will be able reuse your Promise based library avoiding the `then-callback` boilerplate.
+* You will be able reuse your Promise-based library avoiding `then-callback` boilerplate.

 ## API

-The API is published under the `aryn.` namespace, however it is possible to use it globally by using `aryn.global()` function.
+The API is published under the `aryn.` namespace, however it is possible to use it globally by using the `aryn.global()` function.
 There is also a modular mode using Angular-like injection.

 ```js
 // qualified